afeld/python-public-policy/syllabus.md

 - Office hours
 - [The Forums in NYU Classes](https://newclasses.nyu.edu/portal/site/c07b0a52-cea7-453b-8198-4b59fdeb32f0/tool/4521fda4-a04b-471d-9042-426a7b9f218e/discussionForum/forumsOnly/dfForums)

-The overall participation score will be based on how often the student does the above throughout the course.
+The overall participation score is calculated based on how many classes / weeks between classes that the student does the above.
+In other words, getting a high participation score requires participation throughout the course.

 ### Class Policies